Local guide · Kinshasa

 A good message does not try to impress.
 It sets one clear idea, one simple pace, and leaves the other person room to respond.

-In Yaoundé, the right place for a date is above all a clear and calm setting.
+In Yaoundé, the right place for a date is often the one where people feel at ease quickly.

-In Yaoundé, a good low-pressure first date starts with a setup that can breathe.
+In Yaoundé, a low-pressure first date often starts with something simple.